Best Time to Take Methylene Blue for Energy, Focus, and Daily Support

 Consistency Matters More Than Perfect Timing

-It's easy to overthink supplement timing.
+It is easy to overthink supplement timing.
 Morning or afternoon?
 With food or without?
 Before or after workouts?

 In reality, consistency matters far more than precision.
 Methylene blue is not designed to produce a dramatic, short-lived effect.
 Its interest lies in how it interacts with cellular energy systems over time.
 That means taking methylene blue at a consistent time each day tends to produce more stable experiences than sporadic dosing.